 Big bonefish can be seen throughout the year in the Bahamas, but the winter months often produce the largest bonefish.
 The larger a bonefish becomes the more they can adapt to changing water temperatures.
 January and February see cold fronts pass through and cooler water temps follow.

 When this occurs, experienced trophy bonefish hunters follow suit and hunt the big ones.
-Seeing, stalking and casting to a big bonefish is as challenging as any aspect of saltwater flats fly fishing and with January and February being cold and snowy in most of the US, it is great time to chase trophy bonefish.
+Seeing, stalking, and casting to a big bonefish is as challenging as any aspect of saltwater flats fly fishing and with January and February being cold and snowy in most of the US, it is a great time to chase trophy bonefish.

 Non-Angling Companions: Where to Fish in the Bahamas with Non-Anglers

 Activities abound in the Bahamas for non-anglers, but choosing the right destination is important.
 A brief understanding of the various islands is important.
 Smaller islands, such as Crooked and Long Island may work for non-anglers who want peace and quiet and an intimate lodge.
 Snorkeling, sea kayaking and relaxing walks may be all that is offered.
 Larger, more populated islands of Grand Bahama, Abaco, and Andros will offer similar smaller-island options but add to it sailing cruises, more expansive snorkeling or SCUBA trips, watersports like jet-skis or boat tours and possibly some shopping.

 To seek out the best accommodations for non-anglers, it is best to contact us today and talk about options and amenities—the options are varied from family-run, small lodges to large-scale resorts with kid’s programs and swim-up tiki bars.